You can migrate Oracle Text applications into a new Oracle Database release.

 CTX_DOC procedures with Oracle Text Result Tables, the data stored in the tables is replicated.
 When these procedures are used without Result Tables, they are not replicated.

 Oracle Data Guard Concepts and Administration for information on performing a rolling upgrade for minimal downtime on the primary database

 18.2 Identifying and Copying Oracle Text Files to a New Oracle Home

 To upgrade Oracle Text, use this procedure to identify and copy required files from your existing Oracle home to the new release Oracle home.
 Complete this task after you upgrade Oracle Database.

 Certain Oracle Text features rely on files under the Oracle home that you have configured.
-After a manual upgrade to a new release, or after any other process that changes the Oracle home, you must identify and move these files manually.
-These files include any user filters, any mail filter configuration files, and all the knowledge base extension files.
+After manually upgrading to a new Oracle Database release, or after any process that changes the Oracle home, you must identify and move these files manually.
+These files include user filters, mail filter configuration files, and all knowledge base extension files.
 After you identify the files, copy the files from your existing Oracle home to the new Oracle home.

-$ORACLE_HOME/ctx/admin/ctx_oh.sqlunder the Oracle home of the earlier release database.
+- Under the Oracle home of the upgraded database, run the

 sqlplus / as sysdba connected SQL> @?/ctx/admin/ctx_oh_files

-ctx_oh_files.sqlcommand, and copy those files to the new Oracle home.
+ctx_oh_files.sqlcommand, and copy the files to the new Oracle home.